Weak solutions of Moffatt's magnetic relaxation equations: Proof of uniqueness

 where $X_{u_i}$ is the solution of \eqref{def-trajectory} with velocity $u_i$, for $i=1, 2.$ Recall from Remark \ref{re-solu} that we have

-with $\gamma>\gamma_c,~ p=1$ or $\gamma=\gamma_c,~ p=(2+\eps)/2.$ Since in our framework the Lagrangian and Eulerian formulations are equivalent (see, e.g. \cite{DM1, DM2}), hence taking $T_0$ small enough, we may assume, with no loss of generality, that
+when $\gamma>\gamma_c$ and $p=1$ (respectively, when $\gamma=\gamma_c$ and $p=(2+\eps)/2$).
+Since in our framework the Lagrangian and Eulerian formulations are equivalent, hence taking $T_0$ small enough, we may assume, with no loss of generality, that

 Particularly, this ensures inequality \eqref{La-smallness} is satisfied and thus Proposition \ref{Lag-es1} and \ref{Lag-es2} apply.
-Indeed, since $2\gamma-1>d/p+1,$ the interpolation inequality from Proposition \ref{P_Besov} implies that for any function $w\in\dot{B}^{2\gamma-1}_{p, \infty}$ which has zero mean on $\T^d,$ it satisfies
+Indeed, since $2\gamma-1>d/p+1$ is satisfied for both cases, the interpolation inequality from Proposition \ref{P_Besov} implies that for any function $w\in\dot{B}^{2\gamma-1}_{p, \infty}$ which has zero mean on $\T^d,$ it satisfies